Federal Law on the Protection of Personal Data held by Private Parties (LFPDPPP) Mexico

 • Penalties:

-• Criminal penalties, including imprisonment for certain violations.
+• Criminal sanctions, including imprisonment for severe violations.

 illustration of contact means